Adventures of the Mind

 Adventures of the Mind is an achievement-focused mentoring camp for talented high school students.
 Educators from across the nation nominate students whom they believe, with guidance and nurture, can maximize their potential and make important contributions to society.
 Honored guests share their life stories that can serve as a road map to the students on their own personal paths to success.

 History

-Founded in 2003, the Adventures of the Mind achievement mentoring camp brings together, on a college campus, high potential teens from across the country with accomplished mentors from a variety of fields: artists, astronauts, athletes, entrepreneurs, inventors, journalists, Nobel laureates, novelists, poets, poker players, programmers, public servants, Pulitzer prize winners, scholars, and more.
+Founded in 2003, the Adventures of the Mind achievement mentoring camp brings together, on a college campus, high potential teens from across the country with accomplished mentors from a variety of fields: artists, astronauts, athletes, entrepreneurs, inventors, journalists, Nobel laureates, novelists, poets, poker players, programmers, public servants, Pulitzer Prize winners, scholars, and more.
 Adventures of the Mind provides the students — who are the great thinker and achievers of tomorrow — with an opportunity to interact with some of the great thinkers and achievers of today.
 The camp runs for 7 days and is developed by student achievement and advocacy services.
-Murray Gell-Mann who was awarded the 1969 Nobel Prize in Physics and a Mentor at the 2011 summit, is quoted as saying: